briatte/euspeech/README.md

 This set of scripts downloads random [plenary statements][cre] made orally or in writing by [MEPs][dir] from the 5th (1999-2004), 6th (2004-2009) and 7th (2009-2014) terms of the European Parliament.

-The data are highly structured text in 24 languages and fall into eight broad themes:
+The data are highly structured text in 24 languages.
+Roughly half of the data (148,191 speeches) were submitted to plenary debates.
+The other half falls into one or more of eight broad subjects:

 |code  |label                                      |
 |:-----|:------------------------------------------|